State Security Investigations Service

 The State Security Investigations Service (مباحث أمن الدولة) was the highest national internal security authority in Egypt.
 Estimated to employ 100,000 personnel, the SSI was the main security and intelligence apparatus of Egypt's Ministry of Interior.
 The SSIS was responsible for internal security matters such as counter-intelligence and counter-terrorism.
 In addition, it was focused on monitoring underground networks of radical Islamists and probably planted agents in those organizations and had the role of controlling opposition groups, both armed groups and those engaged in peaceful opposition to the government.
 It has been described as "detested" and "widely hated".

 Following the 2011 Egyptian revolution, the head of the SSI was arrested under suspicion of ordering the killings of demonstrators.
 On March 15, 2011, the Ministry of the Interior announced the dissolution of the agency.
-The service was replaced by (or renamed) the Egyptian Homeland Security after the 2013 Egyptian coup d'état.
+The service was replaced by (or renamed) the National Security Sector after the 2013 Egyptian coup d'état.

 History

 Origins and early history

 The State Security Investigations Service was originally formed during the colonial era in 1913 as the Intelligence wing of the National Police.
 The first person to control it was Selim Zaki, who was the head of the Cairo division of the police.
 In 1936 during King Farouk’s reign, it expanded its size and established 2 administrations, one in Cairo and the other in Alexandria and by that period, It was headed by the leader of the Royal Police whom had received orders from the Monarch directly.

 The service was reformed and reorganized following the 1952 coup d'état to suit the security concerns of the new socialist regime.
-In August 1952, The State Security apparatus was made a separate branch of the Interior Ministry, separate from the regular Police command, and was focused intensively on political threats to the State's security, particularly those emanating from communist, socialist, and Islamist opposition sources.
+In August 1952, The State Security apparatus was made a separate branch of the Interior Ministry, separate from the regular Police command, and was focused intensively on political threats to the State's security.
 The State Security was made independent of the Police Command and given legal powers of arrest, detention, and prosecution.
 Separate State Security Courts were set up to prosecute detainees arrested by the SSIS, separately from the regular prosecution judiciary.
 The first Chief of the SSIS was the Police Brigadier Ayman Mahfoud, an ex-Army officer who had become a Police officer and a part of the Free Officers' Movement of Gamal Abdel Nasser.